 A few things can help:

-- Shoot with your phone only until you get that feeling back — that “oh, yes, see that, that is so cool” feeling you get that makes you want to photograph.
+- Only use your phone until you get that feeling back — that “oh, yes, see that, that is so cool” feeling you get that makes you want to photograph.

 - Read.
 Find an inspiring author or photographer you love and read about their work.
 Take your camera out and try to recreate the same style in your own way.
 It will get your mind going, you’ll start getting excited about being challenged to make it your own.